 All students registered in honours programs are subject to the following regulations:

-Faculty of Arts - Departments section, the Faculty of Science - Departments section, and the School of Business & Economics - Economics Department section).
+described in the Faculty of Arts - Departments section, the Faculty of Science - Departments section, and the School of Business and Economics - Economics Department section).

 Where a combined program states a 100 level credit limit, the program with the lower limit applies to the combined degree.
 In cases where program descriptions of each of the constituent parts of a combination stipulates a different number of courses required for the combination, the larger total will apply.

 Progression requirements for the honours BA program are based on grade point averages (GPA) obtained from all courses taken and will be calculated on a cumulative basis.
-For progression, the requirement will be a minimum GPA of 5.00 (C) in each of the honours subject(s) of specialization and a minimum overall GPA of 5.00.
-For graduation, a minimum cumulative GPA of 7.00 (B-) in each area of specialization and a minimum overall GPA of 5.00 is required.
+For progression, the requirement will be a minimum GPA of 5.00 (C) in each of the honours major(s) and a minimum overall GPA of 5.00.
+For graduation, a minimum cumulative GPA of 7.00 (B-) in each major and a minimum overall GPA of 5.00 is required.

-This honours BA program regulation also applies to all honours BA and BSc programs in the Departments of Geography & Environmental Studies, Kinesiology & Physical Education and Psychology (Exceptions are noted in the program descriptions of the Psychology: Comprehensive and Research Specialist, the Political Science Research Specialization, the PPE and the Biology and Psychology joint programs).
+This honours BA program regulation also applies to all honours BA and BSc programs in the Departments of Geography and Environmental Studies, Kinesiology and Physical Education and Psychology (Exceptions are noted in the program descriptions of the Psychology programs, the Political Science Research Specialization, and the Biology and Psychology joint programs).

 In cases where progression and graduation requirements of each of the constituent parts of a combination stipulates a different cumulative overall GPA required for the combination, the larger cumulative overall GPA will apply.

 Some programs have additional progression requirements stated in the program description.
-Refer to Regulation 3 below.
-Honours students enrolled in options and minors must satisfy the progression and graduation requirements for those programs.
+Refer to Regulation 2 below.
+Honours students enrolled in a maximum of two options/minors must satisfy the progression and graduation requirements for those programs.

-point, they may continue in Honours BA Arts up to the time when they
+continue in Honours BA Arts up to the time when they have completed

-of Arts credits.
-When the 15.0 credits have been successfully
+Arts credits.
+When the 15.0 credits have been successfully completed,

-completed, normally by the end of Year 3, students must make a choice
+normally by the end of Year 3, students must make a choice whether to

-whether to graduate with a General BA degree without designation, or to
+graduate with a General BA degree without designation, or to declare an

-declare an honours program and continue into Year 4.
-It is the
+honours program and continue into Year 4.
+It is the responsibility of

-responsibility of the student to fulfill the requirements of the honours
+the student to fulfill the requirements of the honours program.

 Students who fail to achieve a cumulative GPA of 5.00 in Faculty of Arts credits must proceed in the general program or may be required to withdraw if general progression requirements are not met.